KRLGroup/PLEX/README.md

 | `LayerWiseRules(LP).ipynb` | Extract logic rules (link prediction) |
 | `RuleActivations.py` | Visualize rule activations |
 | `HoyerRuleStatistics.py` | Hoyer sparsity statistics and plots |

+For the dataset Aromatic-Carbon there are different files for training, optimization and explainability.